Texts: Jeremiah 15:15-21; Psalm 26:1-8; Romans 12:9-21; Matthew

 As we drink from the cup,

-may we find the strength
+find the strength

 to lose our selves